 Once reassembled your box will need to be re-initialised by powering it up into maintenance mode.

 Make sure the physical power switch on the back of the box is switched off, then reconnect all the cables to the box.
-Switch on your TV and select the correct input for your YouView box so you can see what the box is doing.
+Switch on your TV and pre-select the correct HDMI input for your YouView box so you can see what the box is doing while it powers on.

 After a few minutes you will be greeted by the hidden maintenance screen.
-Choose the first option – Software Reset.
-This will restart your box, initialise the new hard drive and run through the setup procedure for the box.
+Choose the first option – Software Reset – and press the right-arrow button to confirm.
+This will restart your box, initialise the new hard drive and run through the software setup procedure for the box.

 You should now have a fully repaired YouView box!